AlpYilmazz/piworks_solution/README.md

  -> I have implemented both, but chosen method 1 to use

 ## General Explanations
-- infinity in the program is chosen to be 1e9
+- Infinity in the program is chosen to be 1e9
+- Assumption: no negative integers in the input
 - time complexity: O(n + nd * sqrt(maxn))
 - space complexity: O(n)